martinostrat/HTML-CSS-Quiz-App/README.md

 # Features

-App also has a content management system where you can add, edit or delete questions and coding challenges.<br/>
+App has a content management system where you can add, edit or delete questions and coding challenges.<br/>
 Submitted answer scores and code will also be viewable and gradable.

 # Behind the scenes